Latent Association Mining in Binary Data: Threshold Model and Latent Association

-Section \ref{sec:motivating} provided an illustration of the importance of measuring latent correlation rather than standard correlation.
-Below we give an explicit example in which $\XX$ has standard correlation induced by $\bm{\theta}$, despite independence in $\ZZ$.
+In Section~\ref{sec: intro} we provided an illustration of the importance of measuring latent association rather than correlation when sample heterogeneity is present in a binary-valued dataset.
+Now we give an explicit example in which $\bm{X}$ has standard correlation induced by $\bm{\theta}$, despite independence in $\bm{V}$.